Terms & conditions

 2. (b) the Company shall notify the Customer of the collection date and the Customer shall take delivery of the Products within two (2) Business Day of the collection date.

-3. 8.3 A minimum order value applies for free delivery to the Customer.
-This is displayed on the website and is subject to change from time to time.
+3. 8.3 A minimum order value of £1,000 applies for free UK Mainland delivery to the Customer.
+This is subject to change from time to time.

 4. 8.4 Without prejudice to clause 7.1, if the Customer shall for any reason fail to take or accept delivery of the Products on the agreed date or dates, delays in doing so or fails to provide a delivery address pursuant to an Order then, except where such failure or delay is caused by a Force Majeure Event or the Company’s failure to comply with its obligations under the Contract, without prejudice to any other rights of the Company (whether under these Standard Terms or otherwise):